risc0/risc0/examples/prorata/README.md

 ## Follow-on work

-- package guest inputs into a struct
+x package guest inputs into a struct
   - consider fixing the factors example
 - review rust comment style and go towards // style & doc as possible
 - review naming/structure for readability (avoid one letter)